mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/photobomb/index.md

-Since the website uses ImageMagick to dynamically convert and resize the image based on user-controllable inputs, and it fails to properly sanitize the `filetype` parameter, we can fiddle with this parameter to obtain RCE.
+Since the website uses ImageMagick to dynamically convert and resize the image based on user-controllable inputs, and it fails to properly sanitize the `filetype` parameter, we can craft a payload to obtain RCE.

 ### Preparation